bell-boy/bell-boy.github.io/_posts/2024-07-05-deep-learning-from-scratch-in-scratch.md

 Together, all these equations make up what's called the **forward pass**, and is one half of the computation we'll need to do.

-## scratch, the programming langauge
+## Scratch, the programming langauge

 Scratch is pretty limited.